Self-Consciousness Scale (SCS-R) Test

 15/27

-Private Self-Consciousness (PS)
+Private Self-Consciousness (PSC)

 Personal self-awareness measures how habitually a person attends to their own beliefs, values, and feelings through inward reflection.